A fractional Yamabe flow and some applications: Introduction

 In \cite{GJMS}, Graham, Jenne, Mason and Sparling constructed a sequence of conformally invariant elliptic operators, $\{P_{k}^g\}$, on $(M,g)$ for all positive integer $k$ if $n$ is odd, and for $k\in \{1,\cdots, n/2\}$ if $n$ is even.
-Moreover, $P_1^g$ is the conformal Laplacian $-L_g:=-\Delta_{g}+c(n)R_g$ and $P_2^g$ is the Paneitz operator.
+Moreover, $P_1^g$ is the conformal Laplacian $L_g:=-\Delta_{g}+c(n)R_g$ and $P_2^g$ is the Paneitz operator.
+The construction in \cite{GJMS} is based on the ambient metric construction of \cite{FG}.
 Up to a positive constant $P_1^g(1)$ is the scalar curvature of $g$ and $P_2^g(1)$ is the $Q$-curvature.
-Some higher integer order curvature flows involving $P^g_k$, such as $Q$-curvature flow, have been studied in \cite{B03}, \cite{MS}, \cite{BFR}, \cite{B06}, \cite{Ho}, etc.
+Some higher integer order curvature flows involving $P^g_k$, such as $Q$-curvature flow, have been studied in \cite{B03, MS, BFR, B06, Ho} and so on.

-Making use of a generalized Dirichlet to Neumann map, Graham and Zworski \cite{GZ} introduced a meromorphic family of conformally invariant operators on the conformal infinity of asymptotically hyperbolic manifolds.
+Making use of a generalized Dirichlet to Neumann map, Graham and Zworski \cite{GZ} introduced a meromorphic family of conformally invariant operators on the conformal infinity of asymptotically hyperbolic manifolds (see Mazzeo and Melrose \cite{MM87}).
 Recently, Chang and Gonz\'alez \cite{CG} reconciled the way of Graham and Zworski to define conformally invariant operators $P_{\sigma}^g$ of non-integer order $\sigma\in (0,\frac{n}{2})$ and the localization method of Caffarelli and Silvestre \cite{CS} for factional Laplacian $(-\Delta)^{\sigma}$ on the Euclidean space $\R^n$.
 These lead naturally to a fractional order curvature $R^g_{\sigma}:=P_{\sigma}^g(1)$, which will be called $\sigma$-curvature in this paper.
 There have been several work on these conformally invariant equations of fractional order and prescribing $\sigma$-curvatures problem (fractional Yamabe problem and fractional Nirenberg problem), see, e.g., \cite{QR}, \cite{GMS}, \cite{GQ}, \cite{JLX1} and \cite{JLX2}.
 In this paper we study some flow of this fractional order curvature $R_{\sigma}^g$ associated with $P_{\sigma}^g$ on the standard conformal sphere $(\Sn,[g_{\Sn}])$, which is the conformal infinity of the Poincar\'e disk with the standard Poincar\'e metric.